benvarela/citation_counter/README.md

 * The Elsevier API can return imcomplete data in journal articles that are available

 #### Semantic Scholar
-* Not all journal articles are available in the Semantic Scholarr API
+* Not all journal articles are available in the Semantic Scholar API
 * Some journal articles may exist in Semantic Scholar, but very rare errors may still be thrown preventing a very small subset of papers inaccessible through the API
 * Some papers do not have any authors listed.
 [Example](https://www.semanticscholar.org/paper/EEG-Signal-Research-for-Identification-of-Epilepsy/140ee25d5ca5dbdf65dafc57f422f00366137bc8) (as of 03/09/25).

 #### OpenAlex
+* Not all journal articles are available in the OpenAlex API
+* Not all metadata field may be populated for every paper.
+For more information, review the [technical documentation](https://docs.openalex.org/api-entities/works/work-object#grants)